 He was about to answer but stopped himself as he considered the old man's words.
 He wanted to deny the truth, of course, but he knew he had led the people to the edge of the shade only so he could enter himself.
 "I led them for my benefit," he admitted after a moment, the taste of honesty burning like bile inside his mouth.
 "Tell me, what else can I do?"

 Suddenly the man understood and he stepped aside for the old woman who had followed him from the desert.
 "You should go before me," he said, embarrassed at his own selfishness.
-The old woman smiled at him, gently stroked his cheek with her ancient, calloused hand, and stepped easily into the shade of the great oak.
+The old woman smiled at him, gently stroked his cheek with her ancient, calloused hand, and stepped easily into the shade of the great tree.
 A second later, the second man did the same, but not before thanking the man for leading them.
-One by one each of the people took their turn stepping into the oak tree's cooling shadow and finding respite beneath its mighty limbs, filling the shadow to overflowing with their presence.
-For a moment the man thought there might not be room enough for him beneath the tree, so great was the multitude beneath it, but as he watched he saw the shadow of the tree grow in size until it was able to easily encompass them all.
-Finally, when the last of the people had entered, the man took a deep breath and stepped into the shadow of the great oak himself.
+One by one each of the people took their turn stepping into the tree's cooling shadow and finding respite beneath its mighty limbs, filling the shadow to overflowing with their presence.
+For a moment the man thought there might not be room enough for him beneath the tree, so great was the crowd beneath it, but as he watched he saw the shadow of the tree grow in size to encompass them all.
+Finally, when the last of the people had entered, the man took a deep breath and stepped into the shadow of the great tree himself.

 To his great relief, this time it did not retreat from him, but covered him with its cool darkness, sending the dust and heat of the desert fleeing from its shadow.
 For a long moment he stood in its perfect coolness, taking it all in.
 Finally, feeling refreshed and strengthened, he opened his eyes and looked for the old man so he might thank him.
 Remarkably, all the people were gone with the lone exception of the old man on the bench.
 He walked slowly towards him, curious as to what had happened.